radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 -	Apache Derby
 -	RadiantOne Salesforce

 You have the option to use one of the above drivers, however, it is recommended that you use the driver that was delivered with the database that you want to connect to.
 To add a JDBC driver, you must make sure that the driver libraries are added in the /lib/jdbc directory.
-Use File Manager to upload new driver files.
+Use File Manager to upload new driver files, or click the Upload button located in the Main Control Panel > Settings > Server Backend > DB Data Sources,  click Manage JDBC Drivers, and click Upload.
 Restart the RadiantOne service to load the new driver files.
 If deployed in a cluster, restart the services on all nodes.
 For details on restarting these services, see the RadiantOne Environment Operations Center Guide.

+>[!note]
+>To download a JDBC driver, go to the Main Control Panel > Settings > Server Backend > DB Data Sources, click JDBC Drivers, select a driver that has been loaded, and click Download.
+The driver is downloaded to your web browser's default download location.

 ##### SCIMv2 Backends